prashantkg16/django-demo-application/README.md

 # Templates and Static data
 This app contain simple CRUD operation with soft(Ajax) delete option(JQUERY)

-For Template and Static file setting, Please check the below link: http://prashantkumargupta.in/#/getdetails/3/Templates-and-Static-data
+For Template and Static file setting, Please check the link: http://prashantkumargupta.in/#/getdetails/3/Templates-and-Static-data

 app Name - Devices